nhs-pycom/nhs_time_of_travel/docs/index.md

 functions run together in one app and one place.

-### Three Pages .... so far
+## Three Pages

 ### Route Optimisation - aka The Travelling Salesman Problem

-To tackle the use-cases of Ambualnce drop-offs/ Patient transport, District Nurse visits, or blood deliveries, it became clear the issue here to solve was one of route optimisation.
+To tackle the use-cases of Ambulance drop-offs/ Patient transport, District Nurse visits, or blood deliveries, it became clear the issue here to solve was one of route optimisation.
 I researched how to go about this online, read several medium articles and also read through several github repositories.
 In computer science this problem is a NP hard problem, and there were no easy solutions out there.
 There were also quite a few commercial operators in this space, and rightly so, for 10 different addresses, 10 permutations with P(10, 10) gives 3.6 million approximate outcomes, with 12 addresses this goes up significantly to 479 million.
 Trying to solve this problem in way that would be computationally relevant for the likely laptop power in a NHS trust was a real need here.
 But also there was a sweetspot.
 How many patients was a district nurse likely to visit in a day.
 How many patient drop-offs would there be before an ambulance would need to return to hospital, especially in this post covid world.
 Both of these answers we'd imagine would be less than 12.